yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

-## React Questions
+:white_check_mark: ## React Questions
 <br/>

-1. What Is React.js ?
+1. What Is And When Use React.js ?
 > - React is a front-end JavaScript library for building user interfaces which developed by Facebook, now Instagram, Netflix, Whatsapp, Uber, Dropbox, IMDB and Reddit, etc. also use React.js
 > - Build a huge website which includes complicated events and status change instead of buliding a simple web.<br /><br/>
 > - Related Reference : [What is React?](https://www.simplilearn.com/what-is-react-article)
 <br/>

-1.2 What Is Features Of React.js ?
+:white_check_mark: 1.2 What Is Features Of React.js ?
 > - Only the View of MVC.
 > - JSX.
 > - Virtual DOM.